ariga/terraform-provider-atlas/README.md

   }
 }
 provider "atlas" {
-  # User MySQL 8 docker image as the dev database.
+  # Use MySQL 8 docker image as the dev database.
   dev_url = "docker://mysql/8"
 }
 ```